TAHA2255/TAHA2255/README.md

 - 🌱 I’m currently studying in **NED UNIVERSITY OF ENGINEERING AND TECHNOLOGY, PAKISTAN**

-- 💬 Ask me about **python, OOP, DJANGO concepts**
+- 💬 Ask me about **python, OOP, javascript concepts**

 - 📫 How to reach me **jacksontaha421@gmail.com**

-- 📄 Know about my experiences **former freelancer as a data entry VA and django developer**
+- 📄 Know about my experiences **former freelancer as a data entry VA and backend  developer**

 - ⚡ Fun fact **I don't like poverty but I am not rich as well**